ballerina-platform/ballerina-distribution/examples/grpc-service-basic-auth-ldap-user-store/grpc_service_basic_auth_ldap_user_store.md

 # gRPC service - Basic authentication LDAP user store

 The `grpc:Service` can be secured with basic authentication and additionally, scopes can be added to enforce authorization.
 This can be achieved by validating the basic authentication token sent in the `Authorization` metadata with the LDAP server.
 This server stores the usernames and passwords for the authentication and the scopes for the authorization.

 To enable authentication, set the LDAP-related configurations to the `ldapUserStoreConfig` field.
 To enable authorization, set the scopes to the `scopes` field.
 Both configurations must be given as part of the service configuration.
 A `grpc:UnauthenticatedError` is sent to the client when the authentication fails, and a `grpc:PermissionDeniedError` is sent to the client when the authorization fails.
 Use this to authenticate and authorize requests based on LDAP user stores.

    ::: code grpc_service_basic_auth_ldap_user_store.bal :::

-Setting up the service is the same as setting up the unary RPC service with additional configurations.
-You can refer to the [gRPC service - Simple RPC](/learn/by-example/grpc-service-simple/) to implement the service used below.
+Setting up the service is the same as setting up the simple RPC service with additional configurations.
+For information on implementing the service, see [gRPC service - Simple RPC](/learn/by-example/grpc-service-simple/).

 ## Prerequisites
 - Run the LDAP server.